Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns true if any entity from the left context occurs in the right context.
-In case of numeric values, instruction compares their values.
-For other entities like layers, instruction compares their ids, but only if both entities are of the same type.
+    Return true if any entity from the left context occurs in the right context.
+In case of numeric values, compare their values.
+For other entities like layers, compare their ids, but only if both entities are of the same type.

 **Parameters**